dtemkin/dtemkin.github.io/_posts/2020-04-30-plotly-conditional.md

 ---
 layout: post
-title: How to build a 'conditional' graph with dropdown using plotly
+title: How To: Make Barchart with Dropdown in Plotly
 author: Dan Temkin
-excerpt:
+excerpt: A more robust example of how to design and structure data for a barchart that changes with a drop down selection using Plotly
 tags:
 - Plotly
 - NBA